kirthana1181/AXI4-Lite_Sorting-Writing/README.md

 # Key Learnings & Relevance
 - Demonstrates AXI4-Lite protocol handling
 - Implements basic control logic and sorting
-- Introduces FIFO buffer design
+- Introduces synchronous FIFO buffer design
 - Useful as a building block for more complex systems like filters, classifiers, or preprocessors in embedded systems and SoC designs.